erikarn/erikarn.github.io/kenwood/TS-430/notes.md

  * To use the transverter, ground pin 4 (to disable the PA when transmitting);
    disconnect pin 8 (so you don't use the HF SO-239 input); TX signal is on pin 7 and feed RX signal in on pin 5.
 Use pin 2 for PTT to the transverter.

+There are some notable limitations/gotchas!

+ * The transverter output does bypass the TX inhbit signal from the control board, and provide continuous output from 1.6MHz to 30MHz.
+ * Notably, the transverter output doesn't transmit on frequencies below 1.6MHz - a separate circuit covering 0->500KHz and 500KHz -> 1.6MHz
+   disables the transmit drive path completely.
+This is what D39 gatekeeps on the RF board - it's part of the OR gate between the two lowest bands (0->500KHz, 500KHz->1.6MHz) and the WARC signal from the control board.
+ * D39 stops the "always inhibit" signal from the two low bands, but J10 also includes the "TXI" (TX Inhibit) signal from the main board.
+ * However, if you snip D39 and disconnect J10 then you must also make sure you're never going to transmit at below 1.6MHz - notably, signals below around 1MHz start looking distorted and have unwanted higher frequency harmonics involved.

+For my initial experiments on 630m, I did the following:

+ * Disconnect J9, so the TX finals bias is not ever asserted.
+ * Disconnect J10, so the TX inhibit signal is not ever asserted.
+ * Snip D39 so transmit (now only out the transverter board) from 0->1.6MHz is available.
+ * Add a 50 (ok, 56 ohm) terminator inside the radio on the TX drive output so I wouldn't drive an open circuit when not driving the transverter output.

+I think I'll need a 630m bandpass filter on the transverter TX output.

 ### AM receive frequency response